CONTROLLER AND SCOPE

 ACCESS DATA/SERVER LOG FILES

 RSU (or its web space provider) collects data on every instance in which the website is accessed (referred to as server log files).
-The data collected include: name of website retrieved, file, date and time of the retrieval, amount of data transmitted, information on success of retrieval, type and version of browser, user’s operating system, referrer URL (site previously vis-ited), IP address, and requesting provider.
+The data collected include: domain, IP address, name of website retrieved, file, date and time of retrieval, amount of data transmitted, information on success of retrieval, type and version of browser, user’s operating system, referrer URL (site previously visited) and requesting provider.

-This processing is based on Article 6(1)(f) of the GDPR.
-Processing these data is necessary for maintaining a website and thus for pursuing legitimate interests of our company.
+This processing of data is based on Article 6(1)(f) of the GDPR.
+It is necessary for maintaining a website and thus for pursuing legitimate interests of our company.

-The data are deleted as soon as they are no longer needed for displaying the website.
 Recording the data required for operating the website and saving the data in log files is indispensable for operating an Internet page.
 For this reason, users cannot object to these actions.
-Data may be stored for a longer time in individual cases if this is required by law.
+Your personal data will be erased as soon as they are no longer needed for the aforementioned purpose.
+If personal data are saved in log files, they are erased after three days.
+Data may be stored more extensively in individual cases if this is required by law.

 If RSU is contacted by e-mail, user information is stored for the processing of the inquiry and in case further questions arise.